fork/react-patterns/README.md

 - 📦 Basic React components to start with
 - 💅 styled-components for styling
 - 🔧 ESLint, Stylelint und Prettier already configured
-- 🧱 Storybook Integration with A11y, Docs and Viewport Plugin
+- 🧱 Storybook Integration with A11y, Docs, Viewport and Theme Playground Plugin
 - 📐 Styling helpers for color, spacings and media queries
 - ⚙️ Basic jest snapshot testing is already implemented